 After completing his tour at the Weapons School, Dave attended the Naval Postgraduate School.
 While there, he earned a tailwheel endorsement, a seaplane rating, and co-authored an award winning thesis with Major Grant Sharpe on the use of low-cost, light attack aircraft for close air support.

 Following his tour at NPS, Dave then served in Germany for 3 1/2 years as the Director of the Special Operations Liaison Element for Special Operations Command-Europe.
 Upon his return from overseas, Dave qualified as an Instructor Pilot on the C-146A (Do-328) and led airmen at the squadron and group levels.
 As Acting Director of Operations, he led a 150-person flying squadron and managed a $252 million fleet.
 As Commander of the Joint Special Operations Air Component-South, he supervised all Special Operations air activities in Central and South America.
 Dave retired from the Air Force as a Command Pilot in 2016.

-In his most recent role as Chief Test Pilot and Site Leader for Honeywell's Albuquerque Flight Test department, Dave spent the last two years flight testing in the high density altitudes of the Western U.S. In that time, Dave earned two type ratings and maintained currency on 5 different aircraft types while leading a cross-functional team of pilots, engineers, and mechanics in the development and testing of avionics for general aviation aircraft.
+In his previous role as Chief Test Pilot and Site Leader for Honeywell's Albuquerque Flight Test department, Dave spent two years flight testing in the high density altitudes of the Western U.S. In that time, Dave earned two type ratings and maintained currency on 5 different aircraft types while leading a cross-functional team of pilots, engineers, and mechanics in the development and testing of avionics for general aviation aircraft.

 Having gleaned a number of highly effective leadership and risk-mitigation strategies over the course of a successful aviation career, Dave founded High Country Air Service to bring these lessons learned to pilots and aircraft owners who share his passion for operating their aircraft safely even in the most rugged and austere environments.